faezmurshidi/Botmage-Google-Vision-Image-Detection-Android-/README.md

 Android Image LABEL_DETECTION using Google Vision API

-Instruction:
+#Instruction:

-1. Get Google Vision API key and replace in Strings.xml
+1. Get Google Vision API key and replace in Strings.xml.
 2. This app only use the LABEL_DETECTION feature.
 You can use others too.